2026 Competitions

 Passes & Registration

-Each competitor must have either a Full Weekend pass, Balboa Crash Course pass, Invitational pass, or a Party Pass to enter competitions.
+Each competitor must have either a Full Weekend pass, a Crash Course pass, an Invitational pass, or a Party Pass to enter competitions.

 Mixed Couples: Each participant must register separately.